philmcminn/new-paper/README.md

 it.
 Some examiners will be picky about this, or may (hopefully unduly) suspect the text has come from other sources.

-But despite a preference for British English, it doesn't really matter, so long as everyone working on the paper knows (and doesn't keep changing the spellings from one version of English to another!).
-Note that some publishers (particularly American ones, obviously) will change all British spellings to American anyway for the final published (a.k.a. "camera-ready") version of the paper.
+So long as everyone working on the paper knows which version of English the paper is using (and doesn't keep changing the spellings from one version of English to another!), it doesn't really matter, unless you are planning to re-use the text in your thesis as mentioned above.
+Note that some journals (particularly American ones, obviously) will change all British spellings to American for the final published (a.k.a. "camera-ready") version of the paper.

 Also note that there are some words that are still used in every day British English that have disappeared from American English.
 These words sound odd and